 A nondisclosure agreement and other basic agreements protect you before you start marketing your invention.
-With these basic agreements, you protect yourself against unauthorized use such as copying by manufacturers, retailers, and end users.
+These basic agreements protect you against unauthorized use such as copying by designers, engineers, manufacturers, distributors, and retailers.

-For example, the NDA and other basic agreements will protect you by forcing others to keep your invention secret as you ramp up to your product launch date.
-You need to tell manufacturers how to make your product.
-You need to hire designers.
-You need to hire attorneys.
-You need to put your product on store shelves or list them on Amazon.
-These agreements will help you to maintain the secrecy of the invention and also ownership of the invention through the product launch life cycle.
+The NDA and other basic agreements protect you by forcing them to keep your invention secret as you ramp up to your product launch date.
+After all, you need to tell engineers your idea so that they can design it.
+You need to tell manufacturers how to make your product before the product launch.
+You basically need to tell these people about your idea before you even publicly market it.
+These agreements will help you to maintain the secrecy of the invention and also ownership of the invention before the product launch.

 How to protect your invention immediately after you get your idea

 As soon as you conceive your invention, you don’t need to file any documents to protect it.
 All you need to do is keep it as your trade secret.
 It should stay that way until you file your patent application.
-While you are ramping up for your product launch, you need to keep it secret and you do that through a nondisclosure agreement and other basic agreements, as discussed below.
+While you are ramping up for your product launch, you need to keep it secret.
+You keep it secret by making everyone sign at least a nondisclosure agreement and other basic agreements, as discussed below.

 Trade secret law protects secret valuable information.
 Upon conception, your invention is secret because only you know about it.
 It is presumably valuable too because – at least in theory – your invention solves a problem.